Institutions of society examples. Social institution: concept, types, functions

 Success or failure is associated with a person’s ability to adapt to the system of social norms of society.

-4. R. Merton believed that deviant behavior is a consequence of a mismatch between the generated social structure and culture goals and socially organized means to achieve them.
+4. R. Merton believed that deviant behavior is a consequence of inconsistency between generated social structure and culture goals and socially organized means of achieving them.

-Goals are something to strive for, a basic component in the lives of all walks of life.
+Goals are something to strive for, a basic component in the life of all segments of society.

-Means are evaluated in terms of the possibility of achieving the goal.
+Means are assessed from the point of view of the possibility of achieving the goal.

 They must be portable and efficient.
-Based on this premise, deviant behavior occurs only if the balance between goals and means to achieve them is disturbed.
+Based on this premise, deviant behavior occurs only if the balance between goals and means of achieving them is disturbed.

-Thus, the main reason for the deviation is the gap between the goals and means of achieving these goals, which occurs due to unequal access to the means of different strata of groups.
+Thus, the main cause of deviation is the gap between the goals and the means of achieving these goals, which occurs due to unequal access to the means of different sections of groups.

-On the basis of his theoretical developments, Merton identified five types of deviant behavior depending on the attitude towards goals and means to achieve them.
+Based on his theoretical developments, Merton identified five types of deviant behavior depending on the attitude towards goals and means of achieving them.

-Psychologists use the term "conformism" to define a person's blind following of other people's opinions, so as not to create unnecessary difficulties in communicating with others, to achieve their goals, sometimes sinning against the truth.
+Psychologists use the term “conformism” to define a person’s blind following of someone else’s opinion, so as not to create unnecessary difficulties in communicating with others, to achieve the assigned goals, sometimes sinning against the truth.

-On the other hand, conforming behavior makes it difficult to assert one's own independent behavior or opinion.
+On the other hand, conformist behavior makes it difficult to assert one's own independent behavior or opinion.

-2. Innovation- acceptance by the individual of goals, but a preference to use non-standard means to achieve them.
+2. Innovation– the individual’s acceptance of goals, but a preference to use non-standard means to achieve them.

-5. rebellion- changing social goals and means in accordance with one's will and raising them to the rank of socially significant ones.
+5. Mutiny– changing social goals and means in accordance with one’s will and elevating them to the rank of socially significant ones.

 Within the framework of other sociological theories, the following types are distinguished as the main types of deviant behavior:

-1) cultural and psychical deviations- Deviations from cultural norms.
-May be hazardous or non-hazardous;
+1) cultural and psychical deviations– deviations from cultural norms.
+May be dangerous or non-hazardous;

-2) individual and group deviations - an individual, an individual rejects the norms of his subculture.
-Group - illusory world;
+2) individual and group deviations - an individual person, an individual rejects the norms of his subculture.
+Group – illusory world;

 3) primary and secondary.
 Primary – prank, secondary – deviant deviation;